Indian Economy

 • Income Tax

-• Corporate Tax etc.
+• Corporate Tax, etc.

 Tax by State Government

-The state government has right to collect all the taxes in this category and to spend them.
+The state government has the right to collect all the taxes in this category and to spend them.

 Types of Taxes